 Smartphone Projector Calculator

-The coronavirus has forced millions of us to go social distancing and to stay at home.
-Now we need to step up our game in terms of entertaining ourselves.
-So, why not DIY your own projector and watch (again) your favorite movies, but now on your very own projected screen?
+With this smartphone projector calculator, you can build your own projector and watch (again) your favorite movies using your very own projected screen.
 It's surprisingly easy and cheap.
 We just need the right measurements, and we will show you how with this smartphone projector calculator.

 In this project, you will learn how to build a simple DIY smartphone projector with just a magnifying glass and a shoebox.
 Read on to learn how to set up your smartphone projector, and find out what the focal length of your magnifying glass is using your DIY smartphone projector and the thin lens equation.
 Finally, you will be able to use this knowledge to find the perfect distance between your smartphone projector and the projection screen or wall for sharp images.